stanford-scs/scp-spec/draft-mazieres-dinrg-scp-05.md

-Various aspects of Internet infrastructure depend on irreversible and transparent updates to data sets such as authenticated mappings [cite Li-Man-Watson draft].
+Various aspects of Internet infrastructure depend on irreversible and transparent updates to data sets such as authenticated mappings [@?I-D.watson-dinrg-delmap].
 Examples include public key certificates and revocations, transparency logs [@?RFC6962], preload lists for HSTS [@?RFC6797] and HPKP [@?RFC7469], and IP address delegation [@?I-D.paillisse-sidrops-blockchain].